flagbyte-art/flagbyte/docs/concept.md

 ### Illustrator workflow
 - A square artboard (1080×1080 px) optimized for Instagram.
 - A uniform pixel grid covering the entire artboard.
 - Each square corresponds to one day in the project.
-- Randomizing the order of pixels disappearing trough the script in .jsx inside Illustrator.
 - The official colors of the Palestinian flag are fixed from day one.

 ### Color palette (sRGB)